appsody/appsody-operator/doc/user-guide.md

 #### Basic monitoring specification

-At minimum, a label needs to be provided that Prometheus expects to be set on `ServiceMonitor` objects.
+At a minimum, a label needs to be provided that Prometheus expects to be set on `ServiceMonitor` objects.
 In this case, it is `apps-prometheus`.

 ```yaml
 apiVersion: appsody.dev/v1beta1